ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 <br />

-## Version 3.11 clusters: ALB pods do not deploy to worker nodes
+## Version 3.11: ALB pods do not deploy to worker nodes
 {: #alb-pod-affinity}

 **Infrastructure provider**: